YDDLJW/ECE5466SP26GP11-FreenoveDog-App/README.md

 ## How It Works

-1. The app scans for BLE devices with name starting with:
+1. The app scans for bluetooth devices
-   Freenove-Dog-

 2. Select a device from the list